Linear classification methods for multivariate repeated measures data -- a simulation study

 \section{Abstract}

-{ Researchers in the behavioral and social sciences often use linear discriminant analysis (LDA) for predictions of group membership (classification) and for identifying the variables most relevant to group separation among a set of continuous correlated variables (description).
-In this paper, we compare existing linear classification algorithms for nonnormally distributed multivariate repeated measures data in a simulation study based on Likert-type data.\\ It is widely accepted that, as a multivariate technique, LDA provides more accurate results by examining not only the relationship between the independent and dependent variables but also the relationships within the independent variables themselves.
-In educational and psychological research and other disciplines, longitudinal data are often collected which provide additional temporal information.
-However, linear classification methods for repeated measures data are rarely discussed in the literature despite these potential applications.
-These methods are more sensitive to actual group differences by taking the complex correlations between time points and variables into account, when compared to analyzing the data at each time point separately.
-Moreover, data in the behavioral and social sciences rarely fulfill the multivariate normality assumption, so we consider techniques that additionally do not require multivariate normality. \\ The results show that methods which include multivariate outlier removal before parameter estimation as well as robust parameter estimation using generalized estimating equations (GEE) perform better than the standard repeated measures LDA which assumes multivariate normality.
-The results of the longitudinal support vector machine (SVM) were not competitive. }
+{ Researchers in the behavioral and social sciences use linear discriminant analysis (LDA) for predictions of group membership (classification) and for identifying the variables most relevant to group separation among a set of continuous correlated variables (description). \\ In these and other disciplines, longitudinal data are often collected which provide additional temporal information.
+Linear classification methods for repeated measures data are more sensitive to actual group differences by taking the complex correlations between time points and variables into account, but are rarely discussed in the literature.
+Moreover, psychometric data rarely fulfill the multivariate normality assumption.\\ In this paper, we compare existing linear classification algorithms for nonnormally distributed multivariate repeated measures data in a simulation study based on psychological questionnaire data comprising Likert scales.
+The results show that in data without any specific assumed structure and larger sample sizes, the robust alternatives to standard repeated measures LDA may not be needed.
+To our knowledge, this is one of the few studies discussing repeated measures classification techniques, and the first one comparing multiple alternatives among each other.